Can I have two electric vehicle chargers at home?

 1. Invest in a home EV charger with the load balancing feature

 To equally charge two electric vehicles simultaneously, you will need to invest in a home EV charger with a load-balancing feature.
 The Easee One is a great option as it allows you to ‘daisy chain’ up to three electric vehicle chargers on your property per fuse.
 This nifty unit load balances to ensure the energy is split equally between your chargers, meaning you can charge safely and securely at the same time.
-However, as mentioned before, if you have a single-phase electricity supply, when you charge both EVs at the same time, they will each charge at around 3kW.

 2. Invest in a dual EV charger

 Dual chargers are one charging unit with two connectors attached.
-These home EV chargers are not as common as your standard single EV chargers.
-The upside to a dual charger is that, typically, they are slightly cheaper than investing in two separate home EV chargers.
+However, these home EV chargers are not as common as your standard single EV chargers.
+The upside to a dual EV charger is that, typically, they are slightly cheaper than investing in two separate home EV chargers.
 That being said, you will still have the issue of decreased charging speed if you were to choose a dual charger.

 3. What if I want two EV chargers that charge both EVs at 7kW?

-The only way to do this is by upgrading your property’s electricity supply to a three-phase electricity supply and investing in two 7kW home chargers with the load balancing feature.
 First and foremost, it’s important to note that upgrading to a three-phase electricity supply is expensive and time-consuming, not to mention the additional cost of two EV chargers on top of that.
-Overall, it may not be worth the time, effort and money to go down this route.
-However, it is entirely your decision and will depend on your charging needs.

 As mentioned before, most households in the UK have a single-phase electricity supply, and in order to upgrade to a three-phase, you will need to contact your area’s DNO.